Disclaimer: Affiliate links help us produce good content. Learn more.

 Alternatively, VyprVPN is based in Switzerland, which has no data-retention laws and does not participate in any of the Eyes or in related intelligence-sharing groups.
-Nonetheless, a major drawback to Vypr’s VPN is that they have a zero-tolerance policy towards claims of infringement, which has led to suspended accounts in the past.
+Nonetheless, a “minor drawback” to Vypr’s VPN is that they have a zero-tolerance policy towards claims of infringement, which has led to suspended accounts in the past.
 That said, their new no-logging policy should assuage those fearful of setting up a BitTorrent client.

 Who would win in a race?

 However, it all makes sense when you think of the fact that VyprVPN has the advantage of owning each and every node in their VPN network.
 This means that they can directly optimize the hardware architecture of each location to yield better speeds.
 If that wasn’t the case, the discrepancy between each provider’s performance would be far more pronounced.